AI experts sharing free tutorials to accelerate your business.

 5. Specific concerns (optional) โ€” Any areas the customer or tech wants highlighted

-6. Audience โ€” homeowner, realtor-pre-purchase, warranty-file, property-manager, internal-qc (changes tone and disclaimer language)
+6. Audience โ€” homeowner, realtor-pre-purchase, warranty-file, property-manager, commercial-portfolio (multi-property roll-up for a single owner), internal-qc (changes tone and disclaimer language)

 Instructions